delphicventurescode/AMPES_myPESTLERepo/README.md

 * **The Paper Trail:** Use email for all formal requests, submissions, and clarifications.
 This ensures a documented history of our correspondence for your records and mine.
 * **Professional Courtesy:** If you are unable to attend a session or meet a deadline due to an emergency, please provide sufficient advance notice.
 A minimum 24 hours of advance notice is generally expected, except in the case of a true emergency situation.
 * **Response Times:** While I aim to respond quickly, please allow a 24-hour to 72-hour window before sending a follow-up.
 * **Weekly Resolution (Office Hours):** Office Hours are held every **Saturday**.
 The meeting time is also set, which is twelve noon.
 My goal is to resolve all pending queries and issues for the current week during this session.
 Consequently, the carry-over of unresolved matters from one week to the next is typically few to none.
+The meeting link has been made available on the Class' WhatsApp Group.

 [+]